refleks1a/FastAPI-ReactJS_Template/README.md

 ## Useful commands

-#### Build (or rebuild) the containers and launch all services
+Build (or rebuild) the containers and launch all services `docker-compose up --build --force-recreate`
-docker-compose up --build --force-recreate

-#### stop all services
+Stop all services
-docker-compose down
+`docker-compose down`

-#### Launch a new instance of the docker-compose service using docker-compose (starting a new container and running /bin/sh inside)
-# this is useful for container debugging
+Launch a new instance of the docker-compose service using docker-compose (starting a new container and running /bin/sh inside).
+This is useful for container debugging
-docker-compose run todo-api /bin/sh
+`docker-compose run todo-api /bin/sh`

-#### Execute a command inside a running container for service todo-my-service :
-#### (here are a running a /bin/sh inside todo-api container)
+Execute a command inside a running container for service todo-my-service (here are a running a /bin/sh inside todo-api container):
-docker-compose exec todo-api /bin/sh
+`docker-compose exec todo-api /bin/sh`

-#### Read a file from a container (to list all docker containers run docker ps -a)
-docker container cp dadd0a5984de5c7f1dac6300a284decf3cad897180c370b8ecab647d3202fd43:/app/package.json -
+Read a file from a container (to list all docker containers run docker ps -a) `docker container cp dadd0a5984de5c7f1dac6300a284decf3cad897180c370b8ecab647d3202fd43:/app/package.json -`

-#### Run tests inside todo-api container
+Run tests inside todo-api container
-docker-compose exec todo-api python -m pytest tests/
+`docker-compose exec todo-api python -m pytest tests/`

-#### Run shell inside FastAPI container:
+Run shell inside FastAPI container:
-docker-compose exec todo-api /bin/sh
+`docker-compose exec todo-api /bin/sh`

-#### Restart docker container in command line (in this exemple worker is todo-api)
+Restart docker container in command line (in this exemple worker is todo-api) `docker-compose restart todo-api`
-docker-compose restart todo-api